hyperagon/hyperagon.github.io/content/posts/2024-04-23/index.md

 ![Limit Reached Popup](limit.png)

 My wish-list is thus:
-- Show appropriate limit warnings/errors when bypassing limits (ex.: RAM)
+- Show appropriate limit warnings/errors when bypassing limits instead of either (ex.: RAM)
 - Make it easier to view limits in the resource tab
 - Show when the **GPU** is being used without having to open the resource tabs (there is a warning popup but that only says it once)